 Black Bears Return

-By the time the park was established in 1944, however, there were virtually no resident bears in the park.
+By the time Big Bend National Park was established in 1944, there were virtually no resident bears in the Big Bend area.
 Shooting and trapping by ranchers, federal predator control agents, and recreational hunters, and loss of habitat due to settlement and development contributed to their decline.
 Individual bears occasionally wandered in and out of the park from Mexico, but only scattered sightings were reported from the 1940s through the 1980s.
 In 1969, and again in 1978, female bears with cubs were seen in the Chisos Mountains.
 Still, bears were extremely rare in the park.

 Did You Know?

 Big Bend has the largest number of reptile species (57) of all the National Parks.
 More...